IzzySoft/Adebar/doc/hints.md

     Creates a 1-liner script to set that again.
   * `MK_DEVICEINFO`: Create a (Markdown) document containing device information.
-    Currently it lists the "device features" as returned by `pm list features`, more might be added in the future.
+    Currently it lists the "device features" as returned by `pm list features`, plus some selected details from the `build.prop`; more might be added in the future.

 ## Shared Storage